MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-06-Tutorial-3D-step6.md

 This parameter will determine if the method `applyNodeTransform` will make use of the node transform or not.
 Typically, for static objects we want to keep the node position and for dynamic objects we want to reset the node position.

-Make the following changes in the World class to `spawnObject` and `applyNodeTransform`;
+Make the following changes in the World class to `spawnObject` and `applyNodeTransform`.
+This adds an extra parameter that indicates if we;
+want to spawn the object at the position from the Blender file or at the position provided as another parameter.
+This way we can do a lot of the level design by positioning objects such as walls in the 3d editing tool, but we still can spawn bullets where we like.

 ```java
         public GameObject spawnObject(boolean isStatic, String name, CollisionShapeType shape, boolean resetPosition, Vector3 position, float mass){        //<-- new param